Akbar A'lami

 Akbar Aâlami (اکبر اعلمی) was born in Bandar Torkaman, Golestan from Azerbaijanis family.
 He is an Iranian politician, a former member of the Iranian parliament.
 He was nominated for 2009 and 2013 presidential elections.

 Akbar A'lami has been a member of the 6th and 7th parliaments.
 He is well known for his direct criticism of both the Iranian leadership and the Guardian Council.

-A'lami studied economics and law and hold a M.A. degree from Allameh Tabatabaii University.
+A'lami studied economics and law and holds a M.A. degree from Allameh Tabatabaii University.